dustinpfister/blog_posts/_posts/nodejs-example-simple-cli-interface.md

 ## 3 - Conclusion

-This week I think I will be writing a few new posts on nodejs to help break the habbit of not working on nodejs related stuff.
-I do seem to be moreinterested in front end javaScript alone these days, and also when it comes to writing the kinds of things that I once made with node I have learned a thing or two about bash, and python sense then.
+This week I think I will be writing a few new posts on nodejs to help break the habit of not working on nodejs related stuff.
+I do seem to be more interested in front end javaScript alone these days, and also when it comes to writing the kinds of things that I once made with node I have learned a thing or two about bash, and python sense then.